chathura-de-silva/E-Commerce-Platform/README.md

 *   This project includes a python automation script which allows you to specify the initial database entirely by modifying some files without needing to write sql quries for everything.

 ## Getting started
-*   As a prerequisite you should have your mysql environment set up  and server running.
+*   As prerequisites you should have,
+    *    your mysql environment set up  and server running.
+    *    Python environment with Python version 3.11 or higher.

 To get started with the platform, follow these steps :
 1. Clone this repository.
     ```plaintext